vizui/designpatterns/docs/content/patterns/components/metadata.md

 ---

 [pattern]
-### Overview
+### General
-The metadata pattern can be used for showing key/value pairs.
+The metadata pattern can be used for showing label/value pairs.

 __Do__
 - Consistently use `#` or `number` in labels